eblocha/composable-locks/README.md

-# Composable Re-entrant, Keyed, and Read-Write Locks for Javascript
+# Composable-Locks

+Composable concurrency locks for Javascript.

-This library provides a number of different concurrency locks:
+This library provides a number of different lock types:

-- Read-write lock: for locking resources efficiently
-- Re-entrant lock: for recursive functions that need to lock resources
-- Keyed lock: for managing multiple locks by key.
-Useful for locking files.

-These locks can be inter-mingled to combine their functionality.
+- Basic
+- Read-Write
+- Re-Entrant
+- Keyed

+Like the package name entails, you can compose these lock types to create a multi-featured lock.

 ## Install